-Leading and managing people has never been easy, but with modern appraisal systems and career path managment tools, you can now be more efficient than ever.
+Leading and managing people has never been easy, but with modern appraisal systems and career path management tools, you can now be more efficient than ever.

 MSc in Human Resource Management (ranked no. 4 in Eastern Europe!*), mixing theory and practice successfully, offers an opportunity for in-depth study of organisations and the management of work.
 Graduates are equipped to pursue a wide variety of career options in the HR arena, including employee relations, employee development, assessment and recruitment.